 Many people see ambulances whizzing by with blue lights flashing and sirens blazing and wonder what emergency they are on route to.
 For others there are questions such as; what training do these ambulance personnel undergo?
 How long does the training take?
 How difficult a career is it to get into?
 In a nutshell…how can I become a paramedic?

-Within Ireland there are presently two routes to becoming a paramedic: National Ambulance Service Student Paramedic Recruitment, and the University of Limerick BSc in Paramedic Studies.
+Within Ireland there are presently three routes to becoming a paramedic: National Ambulance Service Student Paramedic Recruitment, Dublin Fire Brigade recruitment, and the University of Limerick BSc in Paramedic Studies.

 Did I hear that there are degree courses now?

 There are several paramedic degree programmes on offer in Ireland.
 Many of these are "top-up" degrees aimed at practicing paramedics who currently hold a Diploma or equivalent.
 The University of Limerick also offer a 4-year undergraduate degree for those who wish to become a paramedic - please see Education Programmes for more information.

 Who decides what a paramedic can and can’t do?